EliNygard/FED1-SP1-EliNygard/README.md

 ## Description
 This is a blog page for the fictional client Tórshavn Science Museum.

-The goal was to put into practice the skills I have learned over the FED1 program, the first year of the Front-end Development studies at Noroff.
+The aim was to use the new knowledgde of project planning, web design and development I have learned over the first semester of the Front-end Development studies at Noroff.

-To do that, I was "hired" to build a front-end user interface for an exisiting API blogging application.
-The client asked for a responsive application that allow users to view dynamic blog posts.
-The client required admin pages to register, login and manage their blog posts.
+To do that, I was "hired" to design and build a modern, accessible and responsive web presence for the client.
+Images and text was provided.

-#### Info about the client:
+#### Info about the client and instructions:
-- Name: HotView Labs
-- Sector: Tech Research and Development
-- Size: 30 employees
-- Location: Worldwide
-- Mission: Provide the most accurate and up to date insights to tech leaders across the world.
+The museum is opening soon.
+Its core target audience is primary and middle school children (ages 7-15) and families with young children.

+The site should appeal to youngsters without pandering; while aiming at a younger audience it should not patronise them with overtly childish themes.
+The core purpose of the site is to excite and entice people to visit the museum.

 ## Built With
-I have used Figma to design the web page, and built it with HTML, CSS and JS
+I have used Figma to design the web page, and built it with HTML and CSS.

 ## Getting Started With the Project